What One Young Man with Down Syndrome Wants You to Understand

 Yesterday I learned a little bit about a man with Down syndrome named Stephen, and his mother, who wished he had never been born.
 I don’t know much except what I read from a tabloid article written by his mother.
 When Stephen was very young, about three years old he cried in the night, a lot.
 He cried for many hours because of…Pain?
 Confusion?
 The article did not say, it was not his story, it was his mother’s, so we learned that she also found that time to be painful and even, in her desperation, considered killing Stephen as a solution.

 After that Stephen spent several years in an institution.
-Later, as an adult, but still faced with severe communication issues, he was taken onto an airplane where he refused sit in the seat and put on a seatbelt.
+Later, as an adult, but still faced with severe communication issues, he was taken onto an airplane where he refused to sit in the seat and put on a seatbelt.
 I wonder if that seatbelt in this strange situation reminded him of a restraining device from his past.
 Again, his story was not disclosed, only his mother’s deep humiliation over the episode.

 For me, the complete article was hard to read; some commenters commended Stephen’s mother for her honesty in her confession she wished he had never been born, or even that she should have let him die as a child.
-Another blogger and mother, Walkersvillemom, detailed the article and asserted that as an advocate, sharing stories and their truths is important, even for those who don’t agree or want to see/hear it in “When the Truth Hurts.”
+Another blogger and mother, Walkersvillemom, detailed the article and asserted that as an advocate, sharing stories and their truths are important, even for those who don’t agree or want to see/hear it in “When the Truth Hurts.”

-That’s the thing about truth, it can be different for different people.
-It’s malleable.
-And as Hayley Goleniowska noted, this mother’s truth came from a different era.
 Still, as I tried to sift through the intentions of both the author and the media source, I worried about the potential consequences of such hurtful words and thoughts, and how those words affect someone I care about.

 This mother’s words distracted me, I sighed while re-reading the news on my phone and broke from conversation to interact, instead, on Twitter.
 So Marcus, asked me, “What’s going on?”